Amdocs (DOX)

 Before making an investment decision, investors should account for Amdocs’s business fundamentals and valuation in addition to what happened in the latest quarter.

-We cheer for all companies serving everyday consumers, but in the case of Amdocs, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its cash profitability fell over the last five years.
-On top of that, its backlog growth has disappointed.
+We cheer for all companies making their customers lives easier, but in the case of Amdocs, we’ll be cheering from the sidelines.
+To kick things off, its revenue growth was weak over the last five years.
+And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its flat backlog disappointed.
+On top of that, its cash profitability fell over the last five years.

-Amdocs’s P/E ratio based on the next 12 months is 12.6x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+Amdocs’s P/E ratio based on the next 12 months is 10.1x.
+At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.